-Structurally, we have a portfolio construction philosophy of equal weighting portfolios (so avoiding excessive specific stock risk) and low portfolio turnover.
+We take an equal-weight approach to portfolio construction (so avoiding excessive specific stock risk) with low portfolio turnover.
 This is complemented by transparent and regular reporting processes to clients, potential investors, and management.

 Remuneration is not linked to the performance of any specific fund in any one year but is linked to the overall profitability of the business and where there is a formulaic element to the revenues of the funds managed by the relevant employees.
 Only the ventures team has performance fees, and these are only earned on realised profits for investors on a whole portfolio basis.